 Upload your submission for this assignment as a Word document or PDF to the appropriate assessment page on Moodle.
-Please ensure your name is included in the file name.

 Learning Outcomes Assessed

 - Undertake and write an extensive literature review on a topic of safety science. - Demonstrate an in-depth knowledge of a topic in safety science.